Alexis-D/.dotfiles/README.md

 Remember to `sudo pip install flake8 virtualenv virtualenvwrapper` the 1st time to get some python-related tools.

-### Other stuff that's worth installing, but not handled here:
+### Other stuff that's worth installing, but not handled here

 * [Homebrew](http://brew.sh/) (remember to install `coreutils`, `findutils`, `gawk`, `gnu-sed`, `screen`, `python3`, `bash`, ...)